selfcommunity/api-docs/source/includes/api/endpoints/_loyalty.md

 });

 ```
+This endpoint patch a specific request for a loyalty prize.

+**NOTE:**
+You can use this endpoint to to change `status` in an admin list/table interface.

+<h4 id="http-request">HTTP Request</h4>

 `PATCH /api/v2/loyalty/request/{id}/`

-A viewset that provides CRUD actions for requesting a loyalty prize

 > Body parameter